cloudposse/terraform-aws-security-group/README.md

 ### Avoiding Service Interruptions

 It is desirable to avoid having service interruptions when updating a security group.
-This is not always possible due to a combination of the way Terraform organizes its activities and the fact that AWS will reject an attempt to create a duplicate of an existing security group rule.
-There is also the issue that while many AWS resources can be associated with and disassociated from security groups at any time, some may not have their security group association changed, and an attempt to change the security group will cause Terraform to delete and recreate the resource.
+This is not always possible due to the way Terraform organizes its activities and the fact that AWS will reject an attempt to create a duplicate of an existing security group rule.
+There is also the issue that while most AWS resources can be associated with and disassociated from security groups at any time, there remain some that may not have their security group association changed, and an attempt to change their security group will cause Terraform to delete and recreate the resource.

 #### The 2 Ways Security Group Changes Cause Service Interruptions